Characters of the Marvel Cinematic Universe: A–L: Valentina Allegra de Fontaine

-Contessa Valentina "Val" Allegra de Fontaine (portrayed by Julia Louis-Dreyfus) is an Italian noblewoman who is the director of the Central Intelligence Agency (CIA), and the ex-wife of CIA officer Everett K. Ross.
+Contessa Valentina "Val" Allegra de Fontaine (portrayed by Julia Louis-Dreyfus as an adult and Chiara Stella as a child) is an Italian noblewoman who is the director of the Central Intelligence Agency (CIA), and the ex-wife of CIA officer Everett K. Ross.
 In 2024, she approaches John Walker who has been stripped of his rank and Captain America mantle following his public murder of a Flag Smasher member.
 She expresses sympathy for his situation and later recruits him to take up a new mantle, U.S. Agent.
 She also recruits Yelena Belova as a contract killer and sends her on a mission to kill Clint Barton on behalf of her client Eleanor Bishop.
 In 2025, she assists Ross in investigating an event involving the Wakandans.
 She later arrests Ross after realizing he had been in contact with the Wakandans; unbeknownst to her, he is rescued by Okoye.

-By 2027, De Fontaine has additionally recruited Ava Starr and Antonia Dreykov as contract killers.
+By 2027, de Fontaine has additionally recruited Ava Starr and Antonia Dreykov as contract killers.
 Her involvement with the O.X.E.
 Group's "Sentry" superhuman project puts her at risk of impeachment, leading her to attempt to erase evidence of her misconduct.
 She sends Belova, Walker, Starr and Dreykov to an O.X.E. facility with orders to kill each other, as they too are evidence, but they manage get out of the trap.
 Her assistant, Mel updates her that the team had escaped the facility and teamed up with Bob Reynolds, the surviving member of the "Sentry" project.
 De Fontaine later finds Reynolds and attempts to recruit him.
-Meanwhile, the Thunderbolts are recruited by Bucky Barnes and attempt to rescue Reynolds and stop De Fontaine.
-After Reynolds as Sentry turns and almost kills De Fontaine, she deactivates him, unintentionally turning him into his darker half, the Void.
-After the Thunderbolts neutralize the Void, De Fontaine stages a press conference in which she rebrands them as the New Avengers to avoid punishment, as she cannot eliminate them now due to their heroic actions having a positive effect on the public.
+Meanwhile, the Thunderbolts are recruited by Bucky Barnes and attempt to rescue Reynolds and stop de Fontaine.
+After Reynolds as Sentry turns and almost kills de Fontaine, she deactivates him, unintentionally turning him into his darker half, the Void.
+After the Thunderbolts neutralize the Void, de Fontaine stages a press conference in which she rebrands them as the New Avengers to avoid punishment, as she cannot eliminate them now due to their heroic actions having a positive effect on the public.
 Belova quietly tells her that the team "own" her now.
+That same year, de Fontaine takes interest in Mayor Wilson Fisk's rejuvenation of the Red Hook port and his campaign against local vigilantism, convincing New York State Attorney General Steverud to publicly endorse his Safer Streets initiative and allow him to conduct his activities without extended oversight, while also dispatching CIA operative Mr. Charles as an informant to negotiate closer collaboration with Fisk's administration.

-As of 2025, the character has appeared in four projects: the Disney+ series The Falcon and the Winter Soldier; and the films Black Widow (2021), Black Panther: Wakanda Forever, and Thunderbolts* (2025).
+As of 2026, the character has appeared in four projects: the Disney+ series The Falcon and the Winter Soldier; and the films Black Widow (2021), Black Panther: Wakanda Forever, and Thunderbolts* (2025).